tonyx/Sharpino/README.md

 - Why the name "Sharpino"?
     - It's a mix of "Sharp" (as the '#' of  C# or F#) and fino (Italian for "thin").  "sciarpino" (same pronunciation) in Italian means also "little scarf".
 - Why another event-sourcing library?
-    - I wanted to study the subject, and I wantet do use it for a project for fun and profit:  (www.restaurantsystem.cloud).
+    - I wanted to study the subject, and I need it for a project for fun and profit:  (www.restaurantsystem.cloud).
 - Why F#?
     - Any functional language of the ML family language in my opinion is a good fit for the following reasons:
         - Events are immutable, building the state of the context is a function of those events.